dorianvalerian/easychat-python-sockets/README.md

 ![easychat](media/ecgit.png)

 A simple chat program built using Python and Socket Programming.
 High School project :)
 This repo is mainly for version control.
+Will update with version involving threads.
+Probably.

 ---------------------------------------------------------------------------------------
 ### NOTES